 Korean Spicy Beef Vegetable Soup (Yukgaejang)

-- Boiling Dried Vegetables: Boil dried fernbrake (aka bracken fiddlehead) and taro stem first, then soak them in hot water for 1 hr to re-hydrate.
+- Preparing Dried Vegetables: Boil dried fernbrake (bracken fiddlehead) and taro stem, then soak them in hot water for 1 hour to fully rehydrate.

-- Make Beef Stock: Simmer together beef brisket, onion, whole garlic, and radish for 45 minutes to get the rich stock.
+- Making the Beef Stock: Simmer beef brisket, onion, whole garlic, and radish for 45 minutes to create a rich, flavorful stock.

-- Blanch Fresh Vegetables: Parboil mung bean sprouts, mushrooms, and Asian leeks in boiling water for 60 seconds to get rid of bitterness and sliminess.
+- Blanching Fresh Vegetables: Parboil mung bean sprouts, mushrooms, and Asian leeks in boiling water for 60 seconds to remove any bitterness and sliminess.

-- Chili Oil: heat through oil and Korean chili flakes over low heat, then coat the vegetables and beef before you start making the soup.
+- Preparing Chili Oil: Gently heat oil with Korean chili flakes (gochugaru) over low heat to release flavor, then toss the vegetables and beef in the chili oil before starting the soup.

-Once you have done these 4 steps of preparation before you actually make the soup, it only takes about 20 minutes of simmering to complete.
+Once you’ve completed these 4 essential prep steps, the actual cooking only takes about 20 minutes of simmering.
 Not too bad, right?

 Dried vegetables in spicy Korean beef soup